uviclibraries/podcasting/editing-audio.md

 <img src="images/podcast-edit-05.png" style="float:right;width:200px;" alt="track example">

-### Adding fades and crossfades
+### Adding fades

-We add fades and crossfades to address abrupt starts and stops in speaking, which can sound unnatural.
+We add fades (moving from quiet to loud, or loud to quiet) to address abrupt starts and stops in your audio track, which can sound jarring.

+Fading in and out of a track also signals to your listener that your track is about to start or end, respectively.

+Here are the steps to add fades to your audio track:

 1. **Fade the beginning** of your audio by **selecting the first 3 or 4 seconds audio** (on the far left of the track), and then on the top menu select **Effect -> Fade In**.
 2. **Fade the end** of your audio track by **selecting the last 3 or 4 seconds of audio** (on the far right of the track) and then on the top menu select **Effect -> Fade Out**.